celo-org/build-with-celo-hackathon/zena-on-celo/README.md

 #### Next Steps
 #####  What do you need to do next to turn this prototype into a working solution?

-Invite initiatives and companies to act as funders for our gaming-like concept, so we’re able to gather BCT upfront and can incentivize youths to learn and improve their knowledge for real-world impact rather than just levels, points, and high scores.
+-Invite initiatives and companies to act as funders for our gaming-like concept, so we’re able to gather BCT upfront and can incentivize youths to learn and improve their knowledge for real-world impact rather than just levels, points, and high scores.

-Connecting with our local networks of teenagers and educators for testing and content creation.
+-Connecting with our local networks of teenagers and educators for testing and content creation.

-Add and connect to more eco credits (NCT, Rec token) and implement carbon retirement.
+-Add and connect to more eco credits (NCT, Rec token) and implement carbon retirement.

-Extend ZENA network within web3 with ReFi community (Toucan community, senken.io team, Regen Network etc.) and education focused communities (for example UN's Giga & Patchwork Kingdoms)
+-Extend ZENA network within web3 with ReFi community (Toucan community, senken.io team, Regen Network etc.) and education focused communities (for example   UN's Giga & Patchwork Kingdoms)

-Looking into more ways to MAKE EDUCATIONAL IMPACT and on chain climate action INVESTABLE.
+-Looking into more ways to MAKE EDUCATIONAL IMPACT and on chain climate action INVESTABLE.

 #### License
 MIT